1mihirpandya/pointTracker/DEVELOPMENT.md

 ## Update 8:
 Added the ability to create a shape (rectangle, circle, triangle), drag it to the desired location, and then "drop" it there by "clicking" the screen with the marker.
 Used depth perception.

+## Update 9:
+Tried to split the code into different classes to make files smaller and improve readability.
+While successful, this actually made the runtime worse and the operations unreasonably complicated, which was not the desired result.
+Due to this, I reverted the code to the one page format.